diegoami/DA-youtube-scripts/README.md

 For the Amara script, also an **amara Api-key** is required (See **amara_env_sample.py** )

-An environment contained the libraries listed in **youtube-scripts.yml** is required (created with anaconda).
-Note that some may be redundant.
+An environment containing the libraries listed in **youtube-scripts.yml** is required (anaconda is preferred).
+Note that some libraries listed may be redundant.

 ## JSON FILE FORMAT

-The format of the lists of the youtube videos you want to download, in the json format, is like that.
-The key is the _youtube identifier_, the one which is at the end of the youtube URL : https://www.youtube.com/watch?v=**3lhzk9VTTUA**
+The format of the lists of the youtube videos you want to download, in the json format, is below.
+The key is the _youtube identifier_, the one which is at the end of the youtube URL.
+In the case of the first video below : https://www.youtube.com/watch?v=3lhzk9VTTUA

 ```